vercel-community/rust/README.md

 ## Legacy Runtime

-The below documentation is for the `vercel_runtime` crate (in beta).
+The below documentation is for the `vercel_runtime` crate.
 If you are looking for the legacy runtime instructions using `vercel_lambda` see [tree/a9495a0](https://github.com/vercel-community/rust/tree/a9495a0f0d882a36ea165f1629fcc79c30bc3108).

 ## Getting Started